sanji118/discount-pro/README.md

 React Router: For managing routing and navigation in the app.

 Freepik: For the fantastic image resources used in the design.

+### License:
+This project is open-source and available under the MIT License.